fractal512/docker-mysql/README.md

 ##### Solution:

-Add these lines into `mysql` service section to increase sort buffer size to 1 Gb (1024 * 1024 * 1024 = 1073741824 bytes = 1 Gb, adjust if needed):
+Add these lines into `mysql` service section of the `docker-compose.yml` file to increase the sort buffer size to 1 Gb (1024 * 1024 * 1024 = 1073741824 bytes = 1 Gb, adjust if needed):
 ```
 command:
   - --sort_buffer_size=1073741824